Cosmology with voids from the Nancy Grace Roman Space Telescope

 The covariance matrix:

 quantifies the uncertainty of the measured VGCF $\xi^\mathrm{s}(s_\perp,s_\parallel)$.
 In this equation, angled brackets denote the ensemble average of measurements.
-Since we lack various mock catalog realizations, we estimate the covariance matrix, $\textbf{C}_{ij}$, via the jackknife technique.
+Since we lack a large enough number of mock catalogs for a precise estimate of the numerical covariance, we estimate the covariance matrix, $\textbf{C}_{ij}$, via the jackknife technique.
 This methodology relies on ergodicity, which allows us to average measurements across different spatial patches to estimate the covariance matrix.
 The jackknife method is implemented by measuring $\xi^\mathrm{s}$ through Eq. \eqref{eq: ccf LS} several times, by excluding one (non-overlapping) void at a time.
 In this way we obtain $N_\mathrm{v}$ samples, where $N_\mathrm{v}$ is the total number of voids, to estimate the corresponding covariance $\textbf{C}_{ij}$.
-This methodology has undergone testing on simulations and validation on mocks in prior analyses \citep[][]{paz_2013, cai_2016, correa_2019, hamaus_2020, hamaus_2022,degni_in_prep}.
-We note that previous work showed that the Hartlap correction \citep{hartlap_2007} is expected to be negligible \citep[of a few percent level, see][]{hamaus_2022}, given the number of subsamples, $N_{\rm v}$.
+This methodology has been widely used in prior analyses)~\citep[][]{paz_2013, cai_2016, correa_2019, hamaus_2020, hamaus_2022}, and is suitable here, given the forecasting goal of our paper.
+We note that previous work showed that the Hartlap correction for systematic biases due to the finite number of independent samples \citep{hartlap_2007} is expected to be negligible \citep[of a few percent level, see][]{hamaus_2022}, given the number of subsamples, $N_{\rm v}$.
 It has been demonstrated that, in the limit of large sample sizes, the jackknife technique produces consistent covariance estimates compared to those derived from numerous independent mock catalogs \citep{favole_2021}.
 Any residual discrepancies between the two methods suggest a slight overestimation of covariances by the jackknife approach, thereby rendering our error forecast conservative.